librg/zpl-event/README.md

 Small event registration and callback management module.
 Handles simple event broadcasting using a small but yet simple to use API.

+## Important note
+Event handler uses hash table to store array of callbacks per each valid event type.
+Each event callback receives an anonymous pointer which has to be casted to the proper base type.

+### Example
+- Initialize event pool.
+- Declare your event callbacks and any data layout used by the events.
+- Add event callbacks to the pool.
+(Returns callback ID.)
+- Trigger arbitrary event in pool with specified dataset.
+- (Optional) Remove arbitrary event callback by refering to it through event type and its callback ID.

 ## Usage